A Synthesizing Mind: A Memoir from the Creator of Multiple Intelligences TheoryVIEW EVENT DETAILS

 - (Private Virtual Meet & Greet on Zoom for ASHK Members to meet-and-greet with Professor Gardner)

-- $300 Asia Society, HKU Faculty of Education & Harvard Club of Hong Kong Members; $400 non-members *(includes signed book!) **(Limited signed book copies available!)
+- $300 Asia Society, HKU Faculty of Education & Harvard Club of Hong Kong Members; $400 non-members *(includes signed book!) **(Signed books and private session now SOLD OUT.)

 In 1983, Professor Howard Gardner revolutionized the world of education with his ground-breaking theory of multiple intelligences.
 In this new memoir, the leading authority on the human mind reflects on the various types of intelligence, including his own.
 Gardner’s conclusion is that like Charles Darwin and Richard Hofstadter, his mind is a “synthesizing” one that has the ability to survey experiences and data across a broad range of disciplines and perspectives.
 He argues that in 2020, a synthesizing mind is especially valuable and he sets out methods to cultivate a possibly unique human capacity.
 A. Lin Goodwin, Dean of the Faculty of Education at the University of Hong Kong, will moderate this enlightening discussion with Professor Gardner.
 As parents and teachers in Hong Kong and around the globe adapt to this new normal of online education, its impact on the long-term intellectual development of children and the topic of education is on everyone’s mind.